-- Provide 3 learning coaches to support and remove barriers to learning and raise pupil aspirations.
+- Provide 2 learning coaches to support and remove barriers to learning and raise pupil aspirations

-- Provide a teacher to reduce class sizes in Maths in order to maximise the teaching and learning opportunities for the FSM pupils in Maths.
+- Provide 2 teachers to reduce class sizes in Maths and Science in order to maximise the teaching and learning opportunities for the FSM pupils in Maths and Science

-- Employ 2 Cover Supervisors to enable senior leaders to provide strategic leadership to impact on the attainment of FSM pupils.
+- Employ 1 full-time Cover Supervisor to enable senior leaders to provide strategic leadership to impact on the attainment of FSM pupils.

-- Provide a rewards programme linked to attainment.
+- Provide a rewards and excellence programme linked to attainment.

 The School’s PDG grant plans are presented to and agreed annually with our Governing Body and monitored/scrutinised by the South East Wales Education Advisory Service (EAS) and the Local Authority.
 Spending against our agreed plan is reported regularly to the Governing Body Finance Committee.
 This same process also applies to our Education Improvement Grant (EIG).